i-dot-ai/lex/README.md

 Lex is split into two key components.
 These have their own detailed documentation to cover in depth the [ingestion](src/lex/README.md) and [backend](src/backend/README.md).
 Each of these is then divided into legislation, caselaw, explanatory notes, and amendments.

+All document types follow a consistent scraper→parser→pipeline architecture pattern, with dedicated scraper and parser classes for each type.
+Explanatory notes have a small performance trade-off as they require additional HTTP requests during parsing to fetch content across multiple pages, but this maintains API consistency across document types.

 ```
 src/
 ├── lex/             # Core library for legislative processing